callumbarltrop/NSGE/README.md

 Below, we provide brief descriptions of each folder and R script

 **Folders**

 * **Figures** - folder containing R code and plots.
 This can be used to reproduce many of the plots from the article, and to gain intuition regarding the geometric interpretation of the framework
 * **FilteredReturns_APPL_AMZN** - folder containing the code required for reproducing part of the case study from the article
 * **FilteredReturns_APPL_AMZN/data** - folder for storing data related to the Apple-Amazon model fit, such as log-return series', spline coefficients, and parameter estimates
-* **FilteredReturns_APPL_AMZN/figures** - folder for storing all figure obtained from the Apple-Amazon model fit **R scripts**
+* **FilteredReturns_APPL_AMZN/figures** - folder for storing all figure obtained from the Apple-Amazon model fit

+**R scripts**

 * **Figures/example_figures.R** - R script for recreating many of the plots from the article
 * **FilteredReturns_APPL_AMZN/fitting_models.R** - R script for fitting the radial and angular models to the Apple-Amazon data

-The remaining **preamble.R** files in both folders containg required functions and packages for fitting the modelling framework.
+The remaining **preamble.R** files in both folders contain required functions and packages for fitting the modelling framework(s).

 ## Questions?